 Welcome!
 Thanks for visiting my blog.

-My name is Anna and I love food.
+My name is Anna and I love cheese.
 I started this year-long project with the intention of educating myself about cheese and sharing this newfound knowledge with my followers (are you there?) along the way.
 Let me break it down further:

 Who: Myself and hopefully some pals who are interested in learning about cheese with me.
 I will also get by with a little help from my friends, Steven Jenkins, Max McCalman, Anne Saxelby, Greg Blais and so on.
 These acclaimed cheesemongers – along with many others who may or may not have published their own encyclopedias or hosted their own radio shows – and their knowledge will be the sources upon which I rely to create my posts.